 How Much Are We In Pain?

 Pain-related sleep loss is a real thorn in the side of society.
-The 2015 Sleep in AmericaTM Poll found that 21 percent of Americans experience chronic pain.
-It also found that 36 percent of people have experienced acute pain in the last week.
+The 2015 Sleep in AmericaTM Poll found that 21% of Americans experience chronic pain.
+It also found that 36% of people have experienced acute pain in the last week.

 The bottom line?
 It indicates that more people were in pain than weren’t in pain within the last week.
 If you are reading this, you are likely in the majority (pain) category.

-The question is why we are in so much pain.
-Some obvious factors crop up:
+The question is why we are in so much pain?
+Some more straight-forward factors may be:

 - Desk jobs (sitting all day) is not good for our health